-6.875% Series A Term Preferred Shares
+6.875% Series A Term Preferred Stock

-The Company has authorized 10,000,000 shares of preferred stock, at a par value of \$0.001 per share, and at October 31, 2020 had 852,660 shares of its 6.875% Series A Term Preferred Stock ("Term A Preferred Shares") issued and outstanding.
-The Company's Term A Preferred Shares are mandatorily redeemable at March 31, 2024.
-At any time on or after March 31, 2021, the Company may, at its sole option, redeem the outstanding Term A Preferred Shares in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.
+As of October 31, 2021, the Company had 852,660 shares of its 6.875% Series A Term Preferred Stock due 2024 (the "Series A Term Preferred Stock") issued and outstanding.
+The shares of Series A Term Preferred Stock are mandatorily redeemable on March 31, 2024.
+At any time on or after March 31, 2021, the Company may, at its sole option, redeem the outstanding shares of Series A Term Preferred Stock in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.